munterfi/archgis/README.md

 archgis-test
 ```

-This will download earthquake data from the USGS Hazard feed and country polygons from Natural Earth.
+This command uses earthquake data from the USGS Hazard feed and country polygons
+from Natural Earth, which have been downloaded during the installation of ArchGIS.
 These data sets are then read in by Python, R and Julia using GDAL to check the binding
 to this library.
 Then CRS transformations are performed using PROJ and spatial
 intersections using GEOS.
 If the test finishes successfully, the spatial libraries